 #4.
 Reduces human error

-One of the main benefits of RPA is the reduction in human error by automating tasks.
+One of the main benefits of RPA is reducing human error by automating tasks.
 This is a huge relief for employees as they no longer have to spend hours fixing mistakes.

-Research has shown that 10% to 20% of a person’s work time is spent on repetitive computer tasks and low-level tasks.
-Human error only exacerbates the situation, and it takes a lot of company time and resources.
+Research has shown that 10% to 20% of a person’s work time is spent on repetitive, low-level computer tasks.
+The human error only exacerbates the situation and takes much company time and resources.

 But using RPA as a solution can reduce errors, which allows customer agents to spend time on value-driven tasks.
 And all thanks to RPA robots!

-Understanding RPA and using it is beneficial for organizations as well, as they can save on the costs that are spent on correcting work that has a human error.
+Understanding RPA and using it is also beneficial for organizations, as they can save on the costs spent on correcting work that has a human error.

 According to an IDC white paper, the human element costs organizations more than $ 62.4 million annually!
 With RPA, organizations can reduce over 65% of their costs and achieve ROI within six months of implementation.